riiksen/node-csgoskinmine-bot/README.md

-# node-steam-withdraw-bot
+# node-csgoskinmine-bot
-A bot for steam withdraw's
+A bot for steam withdraw's and other stuff (in a future xD)